yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 See Here: https://github.com/yearn/vault-periphery/blob/master/contracts/accountants/GenericAccountant.vy

+#### Deposit/Withdraw Limit Modules

+Each vault comes with default deposit and withdraw limits that can be used for out of the box 4626 compliant functionality.
+However, these limits can also be completely customized for full programmability by adding a deposit_limit_module or withdraw_limit_module respectively.

+This modules are stand alone smart contracts similar to the accountant that if added will be used by the vault to enforce any custom deposit or withdraw limits.

+This can be used to enforce a whitelist of depositors, minimum or maximum deposit sizes, liquidity constraints etc.

+**Note**: To set a deposit_limit_module the DEPOSIT_LIMIT_MANAGER will first need to set the vaults default `deposit_limit` to uint256 max.
+And will not be able to change the `deposit_limit` unless the deposit_limit_module is removed and set to address(0).

 #### Default Queue

 Each vault has a `default_queue` based on the strategies added and removed from the vault.
 The `default_queue` is used to service withdraws when no custom queue is passed.
 This queue is simply ordered by the time when strategies were added: where the oldest strategy is at the beginning of the queue.